summer-7-hue/ATM_Stimulator/README.md

 - Deposit money
 - Withdraw money
 - Change PIN
-- View transaction history
+- View the transaction history

-The program uses text files to save data like balance, PIN, and history.
+The program uses text files to save data like balance, PIN and history.

 ## How to Run